ga4gh/refget-cloud/README.md

 Refget Serverless is a serverless implementation of the [Refget API Specification v1.0.0](https://samtools.github.io/hts-specs/refget.html), developed by the [Global Alliance for Genomics and Health](https://www.ga4gh.org/).
 The refget web service runs on [AWS](https://aws.amazon.com/), and will serve reference sequences from the [International Nucleotide Sequence Database Collaboration (INSDC)](http://www.insdc.org/).
 Specifically, refget serverless will pull sequences from the INSDC AWS Public Dataset Mirror, in which sequences can be accessed according to their `TRUNC512` or `MD5` checksums.

+If you are interested in setting up your own serverless implementation of refget using a cloud-based object store, please feel free to review the [API documentation](https://refget-serverless.readthedocs.io/en/latest/)

 # Usage

 The web service implements all API methods as described in the [Refget Specification](https://samtools.github.io/hts-specs/refget.html):